nerficg-project/.github/profile/README.md

 This framework is licensed under the [MIT license](https://github.com/nerficg-project/nerficg/blob/main/LICENSE).

-If you use it in your research projects, please consider a citation:
+If you use this project in your research code, please consider citing it:
 ```bibtex
 @software{nerficg,
     author = {Kappel, Moritz and Hahlbohm, Florian and Scholz, Timon},